insin/sacrum/README.rst

 ``Views(attrs)``
    Base constructor for objects containing functions which implement display and control logic.
-Use this constructor if you only need a singleton, settings its view functions as instance attributes.
+Use this constructor if you only need a singleton, setting its view functions as instance attributes.

 ``Views.extend(prototypeProperties, constructorProperties)``
-   Creates a constructor which inherits from Views and sets its prototype and constructor properties in one fell swoop, if provided.
+   Creates a constructor which inherits from ``Views`` and sets its prototype and constructor properties in one fell swoop, if provided.

    If a child constructor is not provided via ``prototypeProps.constructor``, a